Confused About Overtime Pay Rules? Let's Discuss Who Really Gets Paid Extra

 umakanthan53

-White collar employees like accountants, cashier, clerks, stenographers and/or typists, receptionists etc either employed in separate offices or offices attached to the factory premises are also persons employed or workmen under the respective establishment-specific labor law as the case be and the Industrial Disputes Act,1947.
-They are, therefore certainly entitled to over time wages as per the law applicable to them when they are required to work beyond their normal working hours.
-It may be just a practice not to make any statutory claim for O.T wages either because of their loose schedule of work or because of the degree of closeness to the higher echelons of the organizational hierarchy and the confidentiality they enjoy.
+White-collar employees like accountants, cashiers, clerks, stenographers, typists, and receptionists, whether employed in separate offices or offices attached to the factory premises, are considered persons employed or workmen under the respective establishment-specific labor law and the Industrial Disputes Act, 1947.
+Therefore, they are certainly entitled to overtime wages as per the law applicable to them when they are required to work beyond their normal working hours.
+It may be just a practice not to make any statutory claim for overtime wages either because of their flexible work schedule or due to their proximity to higher echelons of the organizational hierarchy and the confidentiality they enjoy.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute